 - Interest Capitalization: If your income has grown so large you’ve hit the payment cap, your servicer capitalizes your interest.
 But no capitalized interest can exceed 10% of your original loan balance.

 - Repayment Term: You must make 240 payments over 20 years.

-- Eligibility: To qualify, you must meet the plan’s criteria for partial financial hardship.
-For PAYE, this means the annual amount due on your loans is greater than 10% of your discretionary income.
+- Eligibility: To qualify, you must meet the plan’s criteria for partial financial hardship: the annual amount due is greater than 10% of your discretionary income.
 If you’re married and filing jointly and your spouse owes any student loan debt, this debt is included in the calculation.
 Additionally, you can’t have any outstanding balance remaining on a direct loan or FFEL taken out before Sept.
 30, 2007.
 You must also have taken out at least one loan after Sept.
 30, 2011.
-All federal direct loans are eligible for PAYE except for parent plus loans.
+All federal direct loans are eligible for PAYE except for parent PLUS loans.